 - How to carefully plan.
 This isn’t done foolhardily.
 Alternate scenarios are prepared and everything is well thought out every time the open water is entered.
 This is not daredevil activity.

 With an appetite for continuous challenge, Kathleen set her sights on representing James Island on the Charleston City Council.
 She ran and was defeated in 2002.
 She won in 2005.
 She’s now in the last year of her third term and plans to seek a fourth.
+(November 2017: Kathleen was not re-elected.)
 “I needed to expand my mind and skill set.
 Music is extremely isolating and one-dimensional.”
 Armed with a Bachelor of Music (1985) and Master of Music in Harp Performance (1987) from the Cleveland Institute of Music, Kathleen felt a bit intimidated by the process.
 “I had no law or business degree; however, serving the public and acquiring considerable knowledge and learning how to make sound decisions appealed to me.”
 Former Mayor Joseph P. Riley assured her the main skills were common sense and a good heart and that she could learn the rest.
 She has.

 Presently, Kathleen is putting all of herself into getting a premier, major aquatics facility built for the citizens of Charleston.
 “No one ever died because he didn’t play tennis or soccer or ride a bike.
 Too many have because they didn’t swim.
 We are hopelessly behind as a community in creating good, sustainable athletic facilities that communities are demanding today.
 I will get this done.”